 Yes, you do.

-I Heat Pressed On Painted Wood And My Paint Started To Bubble.
+I Heat-Pressed On Painted Wood, And My Paint Started To Bubble.
 Why Did This Happen?

 Can The Wood Be Spray Painted?
 If So, Are There Specific Paints To Stay Away From?

-You can paint the wood.
+You can spray paint the wood.
 The main thing I would say is that people do not let the paint cure long enough.
 For spray paint, I would wait 72 hours before applying anything on top.
 Then use the minimum temperature and time that you can get away with.

 How Would You Seal The Finish Sign?